unaivv/expo-nextjs-monorepo/apps/web/README.md

 ---

-Built with ❤️ using Next.js 15, Tailwind CSS v4, and shadcn/ui
+Built with ❤️ using Next.js 15, Tailwind CSS v4, and custom UI components